michellem-wx/project2-calculator/README.md

-# project2-calculator
-Project 2: Calculator using JavaScript
+Create a calculator using Javascript.